apecseminar/apecseminar.github.io/README.md

 Members of the Applied Economics department will recieve notification of upcoming speakers via department announcements.
 For those outside the department, please follow the latest announcements and news (house on this website) for information on attendance.

+The format of this seminar is both in-person and online (via zoom).
+Snack and goodies will be provided to in-person attendees in room 232 in Ruttan hall.
+The zoom link is a static url that will be sent out with announcements seperate of the posters.
+If you would like access to the link and do not receive departmental announcements, please reach out directly to the seminar organizer.

 A call for speakers occurs bi-annually at the start of each semester.
 Currently there is no call for speakers.